-When it comes to coffee, most of us are familiar with the classic espresso and latte – two delicious drinks popularly seen on any café menu.
+When it comes to coffee, most of us are familiar with the classic espresso and latte, two delicious drinks that are popularly featured on any café menu.

 But do you know what makes these two different from each other?
 And which one is truly better?